 Have you ever heard of Subcarpathian Voivodeship in Poland?
 It’s probably one of the least visited regions in the country.

 Located close to the border with Slovakia and Ukraine, it’s also one of the poorest areas of Poland.
-Truth to be told, it’s hard to find the land with so many awesome places to visit, including fairytale castles, interesting museums, and untouched nature.
+Truth to be told, it’s hard to find a land with so many awesome places to visit, including fairytale castles, interesting museums, and untouched nature.

 If you think about Podkarpackie travel, don’t hesitate and start planning your journey!
 You won’t be disappointed.
 Traveling in Poland off the beaten path is a rewarding experience, as you will have a chance to connect with local people and see what this country is truly all about.